On August 9, 2017, Facebook launched Facebook Watch. It is a streaming service for shows either live or recorded, which follow a theme or storyline.

 Podcasting and live streams

-Watch has the potential to make the continually growing podcast and live video industry exponentially more interactive (with the aforementioned live comments/reactions feature, and community Watch pages)—this interactive nature alone introduces seemingly infinite potential for brands to take advantage of.
+Watch has made the continually growing podcast and live video industry exponentially more interactive (with the aforementioned live comments/reactions feature, and community Watch pages)—this interactive nature alone introduces seemingly infinite potential for brands to take advantage of.

-What Facebook Watch means to marketers currently depends on two things—how creators adapt the platform to their content, and how users consume and engage with those content.
+What Facebook Watch means to marketers currently depends on two things—how creators adapt the platform to their content, and how users consume and engage with that content.

-However this turns out for Facebook though, you can be sure that the platform is already established in the sights of marketers, studying its potential, and the many possibilities in which they can utilize it.
+Watch is established in the sights of marketers, studying its potential, and the many possibilities in which they can utilize it.

 Interested in publishing at Facebook Watch?
 Inquire here.